Lanny Brown

 Lanny Brown being interviewed by Sara Nixon, with daughter Ruth Hodgson observing.
 Nov, 2024.

 Brothers Robert Brown (L) and Lanny Brown (R), c.
 1939.
+Photo courtesy of Lanny Brown.

-Lanny’s childhood days of playing hockey on the Welland River slowly evolved into his teenage and young adult years where he reminisces about square dancing in Wainfleet with the Junior Farmers, grabbing a $0.25 milkshake in Turners Corners, and putting his arm around his girlfriend at the St. Catharines Drive-In theatre.
+Lanny’s childhood days of playing hockey on the Welland River slowly evolved into his teenage and young adult years where he reminisces about square dancing in Wainfleet with the Junior Farmers, grabbing a $0.25 milkshake in Turners Corners, and putting his arm around his girlfriend (later to become his wife) at the St. Catharines Drive-In theatre.
 Disagreements with family over a change in religious denomination led to the end of his time on the family farm, and he began working for a local dairy.
 Shortly after getting married, he began employment at a steel mill, where he worked til he retired in 1994.